jhillman/node-db-migrate/README.md

 You can also configure the scope to specify a sub configuration.
 Currently you can only define database and schema within this config.

-This config file is used to tell db-migrate to switch to the `database` or `schema`.
+This config file is used to tell pg-db-migrate to switch to the `database` or `schema`.
 Databases is used for most databases, except **postgres** which needs the schema variable.